 Crowsnest Pass has a rich, coal mining, history in southern Alberta, Canada.

-In the Crowsnest Pass, a string of small towns, created by the coal mining industry in the early 1900's, stretches west through the mountain pass at the southwest corner of Alberta and into British Columbia, Canada.
+In the Crowsnest Pass, a string of small towns created by the coal mining industry around the early 1900's stretches west through the mountain pass at the southwest corner of Alberta and into British Columbia, Canada.

 Over the next 58 years, more than 13 million tons of coal were extracted from the Bellevue Mine with the majority of the output allocated to the Canadian Pacific Railway's steam-powered locomotives.

 On December 9, 1910, thirty-one of forty-two men lost their lives in a methane gas explosion triggered by sparks from falling rock.
 If this tragedy had occurred only a few hours earlier, the loss of life could have been greater than the infamous explosion of the Hillcrest Mine on the other side of Crowsnest Pass.
 Rescue efforts of heroic proportion prevented the entire shift from losing their lives.
-Repairs and labour strife kept the mine closed until 1912.
+Repairs and labor strife kept the mine closed until 1912.

 Due to insufficient demand, this huge coal mining operation closed in January of 1961, after a long history of mine explosions and labor interruptions.
-Most of the tunnel complex is flooded with water.
-Millions of tons of coal remain buried deep underground.
+Most of the tunnel complex is flooded with water and millions of tons of coal remain buried deep underground.